-In his defence, Job spoke of the most despicable sins he could imagine, by implication denying that he had ever done any of the things named.
-As he builds to a crescendo, he names the most dreadful sin imaginable, and suddenly stops, realising that it is useless to defend himself against people who are ignorant of what was happening in his life.
+Defending himself against false accusations, Job spoke of the most despicable sins he could imagine, implicitly denying that he had ever done any of the things named.
+Building to a crescendo, he names the most dreadful sin imaginable, and suddenly stops, realising that it is useless to defend himself against people who are ignorant of what was happening in his life.
 Listen to the suffering saint, however, as he speaks of awful sins in the life of a child of God.